zackforbing/ruby-submissions/1409/07_self_directed_project/narajka_greg.md

 ### Solution

-This app will focus on matching the user with other like-minded users, rather than recommending individual books.
-I'd also very much like to generate alternate ratings based on the opinions of followed users, but that depends on the limitations of the API.
+This app will focus on matching the user with other like-minded users and suggest books based the latter's interests.
+I'd also very much like to generate alternate ratings, but that depends on the limitations of the API (current one request per second limit).

 ### Target Audience